Tight Hamilton cycles in cherry quasirandom $3$-uniform hypergraphs: Proofs of the main results

-The cycle $L_\gamma$ covers all vertices but those found in $V(H') \sm V(\P)$ and those vertices of $R$ not used for the construction of $L_\gamma$ defined above.
-The number of these vertices is at must $|V(H') \sm V(\P)| + |R| \leq \fm n$.
-A set of vertices of this size can be greedily absorbed into $L_\gamma$ using $A$ rendering a tight Hamilton cycle in $H$. \end{proofof} \ \\
+With respect to the original $3$-graph $H$, the cycle $C$ covers all vertices of the latter but (a subset of) those found in $V(H'') \sm V(\P)$ and those vertices of $R$ not used throughout the construction of $C$.
+The number of uncovered vertices is then at most

+The path $A$, present in $C$, can then absorb all uncovered vertices, rendering a tight Hamilton cycle in $H$.
+This completes the proof of Theorem~\ref{thm:main}.